 This day recognizes the commitment, hard work and dedication of Early Childhood Educators (ECEs) and staff who work with young children.
 Each year, the day is proclaimed by The Ontario Coalition for Better Child Care (OCBCC), the Canadian Union of Public Employees (CUPE), municipalities and school boards across Ontario, and is marked by hundreds of child care centres, unions, and allies.

 This year's theme is Rising Up!

 Tips to Recognize and Celebrate the Day!

+Everyone

+Show child care workers your appreciation on social media:

+- Share photos of how you're celebrating the day - Share an event prior to the date to raise awareness - Write a kind message about a child care provider you know - Use the hashtag #ECEappreciation and tag us @ChildCareON

+Municipalities

+- Place an ad in the local newspaper promoting the day - Nominate staff from local child care centres to be recognized by the Mayor - Encourage local councillors to tour child care centres to find out more about this important work - Organize a community-wide celebration to recognize individual staff, centres, and programs

+School Boards

-Everyone Municipalities School Boards Child Care Centres Show child care workers your appreciation on social media: Share photos of how you're celebrating the day Share an event prior to the date to raise awareness Write a kind message about a child care provider you know Use the hashtag #ECEappreciation and tag us @ChildCareON local newspaper promoting the day Nominate staff from local child care centres to be recognized by the Mayor Encourage local councillors to tour child care centres to find out more about this important work Organize a Organize a Organize a Organize a courage classes of dents to visit the ld care centre t up a Wall of me where parents ve the opportunity say thank you to staff Give staff members a certificate of appreciation.
-Have every staff in the centre vote on one child care champion of the year Set up a board near the entrance of the centre where parents may write thank-you notes
+- Insert the day on the October calendar - Arrange to have the day announced on the PA - Encourage classes of students to visit the child care centre - Set up a Wall of Fame where parents have the opportunity to say thank you to staff - Place our poster on school bulletin boards

+Child Care Centres

+- Host a pizza lunch for staff - Give staff members a certificate of appreciation. - Have every staff in the centre vote on one child care champion of the year - Set up a board near the entrance of the centre where parents may write thank-you notes - Place our poster on the main doors
-Contact the OCBCC to order posters and buttons by Thursday, October 1, 2020 to ensure timely delivery.

-Ontario Coalition for Better Child Care Phone: 416-538-0628 Email: info@childcareontario.org
+Ontario Coalition for Better Child Care

+Phone: 416-538-0628

+Email: info@childcareontario.org